Soluto/oauth-seamless-flow/draft-oauth-jwt-otp-client-assertion.md

 > to publication.

 Development of this draft takes place on Github at:  https://github.com/Soluto/oauth-JWS-otp-client-assertion

 # HTTP Parameter Bindings for Transporting Assertions

 The OAuth Assertion Framework {{!RFC7521}} defines generic HTTP parameters for transporting assertions (a.k.a. security tokens) during interactions with a token endpoint.
 This section defines specific parameters and treatments of those parameters for use with JWS Bearer Tokens.

 ## Using OTP JWS for client authentication

-To use a OTP JWS, the client first need to generate the OTP as defined in section <>.
+To use a OTP JWS, the client first need to generate the OTP as defined in section "JWS format and request processing".
 Than, the client need to use the following parameter values and encodings.

 The value of the "client_assertion_type" is "urn:ietf:params:oauth:client-assertion-type:JWS-otp".